Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Data-driven approximation of the coarse-grained transfer operator

 \section{Data-driven approximation of the coarse-grained transfer operator}

-Section~\ref{sec:TO_coarse} introduced an abstract second Galerkin projection, in which the discrete concentration space $\Cspace$ is aggregated into a finite partition $\{\mathbb{F}_k\}_{k=1}^{n_S}$.
+Section~\ref{sec:TO_coarse} introduced an abstract second Galerkin projection, in which the discrete concentration space $\mathbb{F}$ is partitioned into finitely many sets $\{\mathbb{F}_k\}_{k=1}^{n_S}$.
 While this formulation specifies how a coarse-grained transfer operator $P^\tau$ acts once the sets $\mathbb{F}_k$ are given, it does not prescribe how such a partition should be chosen in practice.

 In this section, we construct the partition based on simulation data and obtain a numerical approximation of the associated coarse-grained operator.
 The data-driven procedure has two components.
 First, in~\Cref{sec:galerkin_diffmap}, we use static configuration data to reveal the intrinsic geometry of the concentration space via the \textit{Diffusion Maps} method~\cite{coifman2005geometric,coifman2006diffusion}.
 This geometry then guides the choice of a suitable partition.
 Second, in~\Cref{sec:galerkin_msm}, we use dynamical simulation data to estimate the transition probabilities between the resulting coarse sets by counting transitions at lag time~$\tau$, yielding a concrete matrix approximation of the coarse-grained transfer operator defined above.